OpenDSA/OpenDSA/RST/en/PIFLA/DFA.rst

 the DFA machine editor.
 You should not need to think too hard about what machine you need, since you can simply recreate the machine that we have been using.
-But doing this will introduce you to the machine editor that you will see a lot of in this book!
+But doing this exercise will introduce you to the machine editor that you will see a lot of in this book!

-.. avembed:: AV/OpenFLAP/exercises/FLAssignments/DFA/EvenBinary.html pe
+.. avembed:: AV/OpenFLAP/exercises/FLAssignments/FA/EvenBinary.html pe
    :long_name: Accept even binary numbers